 Not always.
 We try our best to accommodate students but it is not always possible.
 Most of our clinical sites are within an hour drive from CCMC.
 The sites in the Hershey, Lancaster and Lehigh areas are for the students from those areas.

-Not to this program.
+Not to this track.
 We currently only accept applicants with a BSN degree.

 On average, we process 80 to 100 applications.
 Only the most qualified applicants who meet or exceed application criteria are invited to an interview.
 We interview approximately 50 to 60 qualified applicants for 24 spots.

-It is highly recommended that you take between 10 and 19 nursing DNP core credits prior to beginning the anesthesia program.
+It is highly recommended that you take between 10 and 19 nursing DNP core credits prior to beginning the nurse anesthesia track.
 Some DNP core courses are web-based.
-This allows students to work up until clinical rotations begin and generally, eases the workload during the clinical portion of the program.
+This allows students to work up until clinical rotations begin and generally, eases the workload during the clinical portion of the track.